 - 2. It is the responsibility of the Employer to ensure that any new employee who is to become a Marker User is fully aware of these Fish Market Rules prior to entry into the Fish Market.
 In that event, the Employer must submit to PPA another set of these Fish Market Rules signed by the new employee. - 3.
-These Fish Market Rules are to be signed by each Market User and Employer and returned to Allison Sherrington, Peterhead Port Authority, Harbour Office, West Pier, Peterhead AB42 1DW (Email address: Allison.sherrington@peterheadport.co.uk
+These Fish Market Rules are to be signed by each Market User and Employer and returned to Head of Fishing, Mr. Peter Duncan, Peterhead Port Authority, Harbour Office, West Pier, Peterhead AB42 1DW (Email address: Peter.Duncan@peterheadport.co.uk) by original or scanned copy.